Raizo62/vwifi/README.md

 * To use TCP protocol, ***vwifi-server*** and ***vwifi-client***/***vwifi-spy*** must be connected to a different IP network than that of the wifi
 * ***vwifi-ctrl*** is used to interact with ***vwifi-server***

+* You can change the defaults IP and ports with parameters (see the parameter "-h" to help)

 # Build

 ## On Debian-based Linux distributions